apache/spark/docs/howto/operator/google/cloud/stackdriver.rst

 Use the :class:`~airflow.providers.google.cloud.operators.stackdriver.StackdriverUpsertAlertOperator`
 to upsert Alert Policies identified by given filter JSON string.
-If the alert with the give name already exists, then the opertaor updates the existing policy otherwise creates a new one.
+If the alert with the give name already exists, then the operator updates the existing policy otherwise creates a new one.

 Using the operator
 """"""""""""""""""